 How to get there: It is located only 8 kilometers from highway 4, and about 100 kilometers north of Jyväskylä.
 Small road leading to Koljat was in a poor shape, but it’s not a long way.

 - Car: Type “Koljatti” in your navigator.
-From route 77 turn to Soliskyläntie and follow signs to “Koljat”.
+If you are arriving from the direction of highway 4, turn left from route 77 when you see the sign to “Koljat”.
+This smaller road to Koljat departs from opposite of Soliskyläntie road.
 In 1,7 kilometers you have reached the parking lot and the beginning of the trail.

 - Bicycle: The cycling routes are the same as vehicle roads.